taearls/bigsearch/README.md

 npm start
 ~~~~

-It will run by default on localhost:3000.
+It will run locally by default on localhost:3000.
 From there, you can access the API by simply appending the movie title to the URL, as in localhost:3000/big.

+This is also live on heroku at https://bigsearch.herokuapp.com.
+Again, simply append the movie title of your choosing, as in https://bigsearch.herokuapp.com/big.

 Enjoy!

 ## Snapshot:
 ![Snapshot](public/snapshot.png)